Anglo-Indian people: Demographics

-In 2023, Clive Van Buerle of the All-India Anglo-Indian Association governing body estimated based on membership that there were approximately 350,000-400,000 Anglo-Indians in India.
+The population of the Anglo-Indian community has decreased due to emigration to the west or integration into the broader Indian community.
+In 2023, Clive Van Buerle of the All-India Anglo-Indian Association governing body estimated, based on membership, that there were approximately 350,000–400,000 Anglo-Indians in India.

 History

 The first use of "Anglo-Indian" was to describe all Britons who lived in India.
 People of mixed British and Indian descent were referred to as "Eurasians".
-Terminology has changed and the latter group are now called "Anglo-Indians".
+"Anglo-Indians" now primarily refer to the latter group.
 The community originated soon after 1639 when the British East India Company established a settlement in Madras.
 The community identified itself with and was accepted by the British until 1791, when Anglo-Indians were excluded from positions of authority in the civil, military and marine services in the East India Company.
-During the Indian rebellion of 1857, Anglo-Indians sided with the British and consequently received favoured treatment from the British government in preference to other Indians, serving in large numbers in the strategic services of the railways, the postal and telegraph services, and customs.
+During the Indian rebellion of 1857, Anglo-Indians were employed in large numbers in the strategic services of the railways, the postal and telegraph services, and customs.
 In 1919, the Anglo-Indian community was given one reserved seat in the Central Legislative Assembly in Delhi.
-The English-speaking Anglo-Indians identified themselves with the British against the nationalist Congress Party.

 Creation

 During the East India Company's rule in India in the late 18th and early 19th centuries, it was common for British officers and soldiers to take local wives and start families, owing to an initial lack of British women in India.
 Looking at the records of wills from the early 1780s, a third of all British men in India named their Indian wives and children as their inheritors.
-By the mid-19th century, there were around 40,000 British soldiers, but fewer than 2,000 British officials present in India but by then the Suez Canal was opened and many British women came to India in quick transit.
+By the mid-19th century, there were around 40,000 British soldiers, but fewer than 2,000 British officials were present in India.
+By then, the Suez Canal was opened and many British women came to India in quick transit.

 Before the British Raj, the Company, with some reluctance, endorsed a policy of local marriage for its soldiers.
 The board of directors wrote in 1688 to its Council at Fort St. George: "Induce by all meanes you can invent our Souldiers (sic) to marry with the Native women, because it will be impossible to get ordinary young women, as we have before directed, to pay their own passages, although Gentlewomen sufficient do offer themselves."
 Until 1741, a special payment was made to each soldier who had his child baptised as a Protestant.
 The concern in London was that if the soldiers at Fort St. George lived with or married the many Portuguese women there the children would be brought up as Roman Catholics rather than Protestants.
 The Company's officials on the ground were less worried about the religious issue, but more concerned that soldiers should be married "to prevent wickedness".
 Married soldiers with family ties were thought more likely to be better behaved than bachelors.